 The charming shopping streets of Galway’s historic Latin Quarter are mirrored across the River Corrib by the West End’s artsy appeal, quirky cafes, and chef-focused restaurants.
 To the north sits the 19th-century grandeur of Galway’s prestigious university.
 The countryside holds wonders, too: a dramatic, wave-beaten coastline and hills studded with castles, churches, and ancient stone monuments.
 Some of the West Coast’s greatest natural treasures — the Cliffs of Moher, the Aran Islands, Connemara National Park — can be easily reached from here.

 The best time to stay in a holiday rental in Galway

 Like the rest of Ireland, Galway is subject to wet and windy weather year round, but it never dampens the spirits.
 There’s always something interesting going on in this festive city, from the St Patrick’s Day parade in March to the Cúirt International Festival of Literature in April.
 In May and June people gather on bridges to watch the spectacle of the salmon returning upriver to spawn.
 July to October sees the best weather, as well as some of the most traditional and cultural events, including the Galway Arts Festival and the Film Fleadh in July, the Baboró arts festival for children (October), and, for those who like their seafood, September’s popular Oyster Festival.
 December brings a much loved Christmas market that fills the historic streets.

-What are the top things to do in Galway?
+Top things to do in Galway

 St Nicholas’ Collegiate Church